 No, you can’t overcome poor sedentary habits entirely just by improving your diet.
 Still, learning how to craft health-conscious and delicious meals for yourself and your family is a great first step to take on a long-term fitness journey.
 If you typically rely on others to cook for you, take the initiative to develop some basic culinary skills yourself.
 Note, it’s never been easier to create tasty and diet-friendly meals at home than it is right now!

 Start with Baby Steps

 Maybe you hate working out because you feel you don’t have time to do it.
 Modern professionals do have to contend with busy schedules, and occasionally they have to skip a gym session to focus on a project for work.
 If this sounds familiar to you, then you may want to consider implementing a small, easy bit of exercise into your daily routine.
-Scheduling a ten-minute walk after lunch is something that even the most inundated workers can manage.
+Scheduling a ten-minute walk after lunch or using a bottle of water as a dumbbell are things that even the most inundated workers can manage.
 Remember, making little decisions for the good of your well-being will help you maintain a healthy lifestyle.

 The Bottom Line

 Becoming a healthier person is an ongoing process that can and should change with your priorities and preferences.
 Keep in mind that even small achievements are worth celebrating and always stay in communication with medical professionals who can offer helpful advice or assistance.
 For instance, contacting a doctor at a practice like Orthopedic Associates could help you address chronic pain that’s been holding you back for years.
 So don’t hesitate to ask for help –– there are plenty of people happy to lend a hand!